Darren-project/obsidian-spotify/README.md

 2. Copy the "Client ID" and "Client Secret" values from your Spotify application.
 3. Open the Obsidian settings and navigate to the "Spotify" tab.
 4. Paste the "Client ID" and "Client Secret" values into the respective fields.
-5. Click the "Save" button to save your settings.
+5. Next follow the Authorization steps

 Authentication